Skip to Main Content

 Guide to best practices for linking in LibGuides, LibAnswers, Blackboard, email, etc.

-1. When looking at the item record in Discover@MU, click the Share arrow in the upper right of the record.
+1. When looking at the item record in Discover@MU or a specific Ebscohost database, click the Share icon in the upper right corner of the record.

-2. Select Share and then Create Link to get the durable URL.
+2. Select Create Link to get the durable URL.
 Example record:

 https://research.ebsco.com/linkprocessor/plink?id=de0a0dae-109d-323e-abfc-a37e911814ba

-Location of Share icon in list of Discover@MU search results
+Location of Share icon in upper right corner of Discover@MU and Ebscohost database item record

 Ebook Linking